Ashmit-453/MED_BUDDY/README.md

 ## Project Overview

-MedBuddy MyCut leverages the Gemini AI model to offer a comprehensive solution for healthcare management.
+MedBuddy leverages the Gemini AI model to offer a comprehensive solution for healthcare management.
 Key features include:

 - **Intelligent Doctor Matching**: Find doctors based on location and specialization with AI-driven search capabilities.
 - **Appointment Booking**: Seamlessly book appointments with doctors through an interactive chatbot interface.